 Type System

-Type system is main thing for the development of robust applications.
-Latte brings type support to templates.
-To knowing what data or object type each variable is allows
+The type system is crucial for developing robust applications.
+Latte brings type support to templates as well.
+By knowing the data or object type of each variable, it allows:

-Two points that significantly improve the quality and convenience of development.
+Both significantly increase the quality and convenience of development.

-The declared types are informative and Latte does not check them at this time.
+Declared types are informative, and Latte does not check them at this time.

 How to start using types?
-Create a template class, eg CatalogTemplateParameters, representing the passed parameters:
+Create a template class, e.g., CatalogTemplateParameters, representing the passed parameters, their types, and optionally their default values:

 class CatalogTemplateParameters